 433.411 Legislative finding.
 The Legislative Assembly finds that by reason of and in the course of their employment, health care workers and emergency response employees, are subject to exposure to infectious diseases, that this exposure is not fully preventable due to the nature of their duties and that health care workers should be informed of exposure to infectious diseases as soon as is practicable to initiate appropriate medical care and to prevent exposing other persons to infectious diseases.
-[1989 c.949 s.1]
+[1989 c.949 §1]

-433.415 [Amended by 1973 c.779 s.6; 1979 c.590 s.1; 1979 c.828 s.6; repealed by 1981 c.198 s.2]
+433.415 [Amended by 1973 c.779 §6; 1979 c.590 §1; 1979 c.828 §6; repealed by 1981 c.198 §2]

 - 433.416 When employer to provide preventive immunization.
 (1) An employer of a health care worker at risk of contracting an infectious disease in the course of employment shall provide to the worker preventive immunization for infectious disease if such preventive immunization is available and is medically appropriate. - (2) Such preventive immunization shall be provided by the employer at no cost to the worker. - (3) A worker shall not be required as a condition of work to be immunized under this section, unless such immunization is otherwise required by federal or state law, rule or regulation.
-[1989 c.949 s.3]
+[1989 c.949 §3]

 433.419 Notice to employer and worker of exposure.
-When a local health department or the Health Division learns of a case or suspected case of an infectious disease which may have exposed a worker to risk of infection, the local health department or the Health Division shall make every reasonable effort to notify the worker and employer of the exposure as soon as medically appropriate given the urgency of the disease or suspected disease.
+When a local health department or the Department of Human Services learns of a case or suspected case of an infectious disease which may have exposed a worker to risk of infection, the local health department or the Department of Human Services shall make every reasonable effort to notify the worker and employer of the exposure as soon as medically appropriate given the urgency of the disease or suspected disease.
 Notification shall include recommendations to the worker and employer that are medically appropriate.
-[1989 c.949 s.4]
+[1989 c.949 §4]

-433.420 [Amended by 1973 c.779 s.7; 1979 c.828 s.7; repealed by 1981 c.198 s.2]
+433.420 [Amended by 1973 c.779 §7; 1979 c.828 §7; repealed by 1981 c.198 §2]

-- 433.423 Content of Health Division rules.
-(1) The Health Division shall adopt rules implementing ORS 433.407 to 433.423.
-Such rules shall include, but need not be limited to: - (a) The development of curriculum dealing with the exposure of workers to infectious diseases; - (b) Development and conduct of training programs for local health department personnel to prepare them to train workers about the subject of infectious diseases; - (c) Information on the manner in which infectious diseases are transmitted; and - (d) Guidelines that can assist workers and their employers in distinguishing between conditions in which such workers are or are not at risk with respect to infectious diseases. - (2) The rules adopted by the Health Division shall require that implementation of ORS 433.407 to 433.423 be accomplished in such a manner as to protect the confidentiality of persons with infectious diseases and workers
+- 433.423 Content of Department of Human Services rules.
+(1) The Department of Human Services shall adopt rules implementing ORS 433.407 to 433.423.
+Such rules shall include, but need not be limited to: - (a) The development of curriculum dealing with the exposure of workers to infectious diseases; - (b) Development and conduct of training programs for local health department personnel to prepare them to train workers about the subject of infectious diseases; - (c) Information on the manner in which infectious diseases are transmitted; and - (d) Guidelines that can assist workers and their employers in distinguishing between conditions in which such workers are or are not at risk with respect to infectious diseases. - (2) The rules adopted by the Department of Human Services shall require that implementation of ORS 433.407 to 433.423 be accomplished in such a manner as to protect the confidentiality of persons with infectious diseases and workers exposed to such persons.
+[1989 c.949 §5]